Dixie Square Mall: Abandonment

-After the mall's abandonment, it experienced extensive neglect and damage from vandalism, and the full-time caretaker hired by Harvey to maintain the property was physically unable to repair it.
 Following the movie shoot and the departure of the school district, the mall sat completely empty while new uses for the property were sought.
-The City of Harvey did not have the funds to maintain it, and in 1984, vandals broke in for the first time, damaging and looting the mall, and leaving a number of entrances open in the process.
-Every accessible pane of glass in the mall was soon broken.
-Within a year, any piece of metal worth salvaging had been stolen.
-Also, around this time, the large triangular "Dixie" sign, added in the 1975 renovation and seen in the Blues Brothers film, was removed.
+During this period, some area residents used the mall and its parking lots as a dumping site.
+Also around this time, the large triangular "Dixie" sign, added in the 1975 renovation and seen in the Blues Brothers film, was removed.
 The canvas covering the JCPenney court area was removed as well, allowing rain and snow to enter the building.
 Over time, this, coupled with lack of maintenance, took its toll on the building.
+In 1984, vandals broke in for the first time, damaging and looting the mall.
+Leaving a number of entrances open in the process, the thieves stole any metal fixtures and fittings worth salvaging, along with virtually all of the original store signs.
+In 1985, soon after a full-time caretaker and grounds crew were hired to maintain and clean up the site in preparation for redevelopment, vandals smashed every accessible pane of glass in the former mall.

-In 1985, the Wards Auto Service garage in the southwest corner of the mall property was razed, in preparation for construction of a new police station for Harvey.
+The city of Harvey took over the mall property from the Harvey-Dixmoor school district on August 27, 1985.
+Also that year, the Wards Auto Service garage in the southwest corner of the mall property was razed, in preparation for construction of a new police station for Harvey.
 Work was temporarily halted on July 9, 1987 (at about 35% completion) while concerns about the building's foundation were addressed; work on the police station resumed a week later.
+After the mall's abandonment, it experienced extensive neglect and damage from vandalism; the full-time caretaker hired to maintain the property was unable to effect more than cosmetic repairs, nor was the city able to fund continued maintenance.